Vietnam.vn - Nền tảng quảng bá Việt Nam

 In related news, answering a question about the possibility of reaching a Joint Statement at the event, the US National Security Council (NSC) Coordinator for Strategic Communications John Kirby commented that finding consensus among G20 countries is like having “20 clocks ringing at the same time”, and said that this is very unlikely but the US continues to hope.

-Regarding the main goals of the G20 Summit, Mr. Kirby stated: “One of our main goals when joining the G20 is to help reshape and expand the scale of multilateral development banks such as the IMF and WB.
+Regarding the main goals of the G20 Summit, Mr. Kirby stated: “One of our main goals when participating in the G20 is to help reshape and expand the scale of multilateral development banks such as the IMF and WB.

 Previously, on September 6, Bloomberg quoted a senior French government official as saying that China had agreed with the draft communique of the G20 Summit.